ipbc-dev/peertube-theme-bittube-dark-mode/README.md

-# PeerTube dark theme
+# BitTube dark theme

-Dark theme for PeerTube.
+Dark theme for BitTube instances in PeerTube.